 Rockland, circa 1960

 Much has changed in downtown Rockland since the turn of the ’60s.
 Back then, there were only two restaurants — including Newbert’s, pictured here around the holidays — and just one department store in the whole county, the four-story Senter Crane.
+Same theme is now available with the holiday sales.
 The question that Brian Harden, president of the Rockland Historical Society, gets most often about this photo is whether there’s a sharper copy.
 “And the answer is no, because it’s snowing,” he says.
 Look north up Main Street today to find The Island Institute in what was Senter Crane, Fog Bar & Cafe in the old Crie Hardware, and Rock City Coffee in the former Woolworth building. — J.C.

 North Yarmouth, circa 1936